Lost in Shangri-La by Mitchell Zuckoff

-The Findlay-Hancock County Public Library has announced the selection of The Help by Kathryn Stockett as the CommunityREAD 2014 book.
-Ms. Stockett will visit Hancock County on March 28 during CommunityREAD month for a public presentation at 7 p.m. at the Koehler Center on the campus of the University of Findlay.
+The Findlay-Hancock County Public Library has announced the selection of Lost in Shangri-La by Mitchell Zuckoff as the CommunityREAD 2015 book.
+Mr. Zuckoff will visit Hancock County on March 27th during CommunityREAD month for a public presentation at 7 p.m. at the Winebrenner Auditorium on the campus of the University of Findlay.

-CommunityREAD 2014 and Ms. Stockett’s presentation are funded by a Findlay-Hancock County Community Foundation grant, business and private sponsors, and the library’s general fund.
+CommunityREAD 2015 and Mr. Zuckoff’s presentation are funded by a Findlay-Hancock County Community Foundation grant, business and private sponsors, and the library’s general fund.
 Ticket are available for $5.00 at the Library or at Winebrenner Auditorium the evening of the event.

 Community READ History